AtomicAirin/CubeMapTest/README.md

 - `Global` for everything else (e.g. bases)

 ### If I submit an area to one map, will it show up on the others?
-Submissions to "Global" will appear on zoomed-in quadrant maps that they fit within.
-Otherwise, there is no cross-listing of maps.
+Submissions to "Global" will appear on zoomed-in quadrant maps (e.g. Northeast Quadrant) that they fit within.

+### What's the difference between the shapes 'circle' and 'dot'?
+Area names are not shown for dots unless hovered over or clicked on; dots are best used to denote important sites within a larger rectangle/circle, or for small builds.

-### My base doesn't really fit in a rectangle.
+### My build doesn't really fit in a rectangle or a circle.
 No worries!
-Just try to approximate it, prioritizing the avoidance of unclaimed land.
+Just try to approximate it, prioritizing the avoidance of unclaimed land, or consider a dot for small builds.

 ### I want to change/remove a submission (color, size, name, etc.).
 Option 1: Select "I'm updating an entry" in the Google Form linked above.